mauricioprieto1/mauricioprieto1/README.md

-# Mauricio Prieto — SWE & Data Engineering
+# Mauricio Prieto | Mau

 Hi, I’m Mauricio.
-I’m a CS student at UTEP who likes turning research and messy data into usable software.
+I’m a second year CS student at UTEP who likes turning research and messy data into usable software.

 ## What I’m working on
 - **UTEP Hunt Institute:** dashboards, APIs, and data workflows that make regional data easier to use.